-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-- communicate effectively and confidently in English and in at least one foreign language, both orally and in writing, including being able to engage an audience in discussion and to sustain a long and complex piece of writing; - C2 demonstrate intercultural competence;

-C3 plan and organise your learning through self-management; C4 exercise independence and initiative, particularly during the Year abroad; C5 adhere to guidelines and deadlines; C6 work effectively alone and in collaboration with others to solve problems and/or carry out a task; C7 set and monitor goals, reflecting on your own learning, and learning from feedback; C8 take notes and keep records; C9 use libraries, archives, learning resources and ICT to access relevant information; C10 produce writing in appropriate genres and to required conventions, including referencing and identification; C11 use technology effectively to produce documents, to learn and carry out research independently and to communicate with staff and other students online.
+- C1. communicate effectively and confidently in English and in at least one foreign language, both orally and in writing, including being able to engage an audience in discussion and to sustain a long and complex piece of writing; - C2. demonstrate intercultural competence; - C3. plan and organise your learning through self-management; - C4. exercise independence and initiative, particularly during the Year abroad; - C5. adhere to guidelines and deadlines; - C6. work effectively alone and in collaboration with others to solve problems and/or carry out a task; - C7. set and monitor goals, reflecting on your own learning, and learning from feedback; - C8. take notes and keep records; - C9. use libraries, archives, learning resources and ICT to access relevant information; - C10. produce writing in appropriate genres and to required conventions, including referencing and identification; - C11. use technology effectively to produce documents, to learn and carry out research independently and to communicate with staff and other students online.